 Bruggeman gave an overview of the fall 2023 WC monitoring season, noting additional data from two individual whooping cranes that remained within the AHR until January 10th.
 Record fall in terms of stay length because of two birds that remained until Jan 10th.

 Baasch asked about location for 1600 ft channel width observed at a WC riverine location.
 Bruggeman/Farrell said they would review data and get back to TAC.
 Jenniges said looks like that observation was located around the Dippel property.
 Rabbe asked about adjusted vs. non-adjusted performance metrics.
 He said we are reporting both metrics in report.
 Over the years we have had a few years when our surveys did not cover the 5-95%, but we cannot go back and fly those to get the data.
 Bruggeman said there were only a few years when this occurred, and it occurred more frequently in the spring.
 Bruggeman says those seasons occurred prior to 2014, so 2014 forward data are used for linear regression for longitudinal trends.
-Rabbe suggests we leave adjusted and non-adjusted metrics in the report indefinitely.
+Rabbe suggests we leave adjusted and non-adjusted metrics in the report indefinitely, given that the adjusted metrics remove documented whooping cranes from our dataset during times we did fly according to the protocol at that time, but doesn’t account for potential whooping cranes that could have been detected within the adjusted 5-95% window, had we flown.
 Rabbe said FWS typically has fall’s public sighting finalized by February, and asked Bruggeman to coordinate with him for report numbers before finalizing for GC.
 Rabbe pointed out language on page 34, second paragraph, line 858, stating “It is unlikely that WC metrics would have been significantly adjusted during those years”.
 He said this is an assumption, and asked Bruggeman to change the language to reflect that we cannot go back and get the data, so using best available at the time.

 EDO ACTION ITEMS: